SalishSeaCast/docs/repos_organization.rst

 .. note::
     This was the project's original analysis repo.
-    It got so big that it was in danger of hitting the Bitbucket 2Gb limit at which changeset would no longer be accepted.
+    It got so big that it was in danger of hitting the Bitbucket 2Gb limit at which changesets would no longer be accepted.
     In April 2016 it was split into a collection of personal analysis repos for each team member, as well as some other application-specific analysis repos.
     They are all public with the same license and copyright a the original analysis repo.